benji-york/minimal-python-and-zig/README.md

 Zig is installed via the [ziglang package](https://pypi.org/project/ziglang/) so there's nothing you need to do there.

 Check out this repo and run `make run`.
+The dependencies will be installed, `play.zig` will be built into a dynamic library and the Python program that calls it will be run.

 ```shell
 % make run